-As many teams shift to work from home policies due to concerns over the spread of coronavirus, we know that one hurdle your team might be facing is how to ensure your employees still have opportunities to build relationships with coworkers.
-Transitioning your in-person coffee meetups to virtual meetups can help keep team connections front and center.
+If your team is fully or even partly remote, one hurdle your team might be facing is how to ensure your employees still have opportunities to build relationships with coworkers.
+Doing virtual meetups can help keep team connections front and center.

 Below, we share how-to’s for encouraging virtual coffee meetups (like how to announce it to your team!) as well as how to make your intros more remote-friendly.